Guichaguri/cross-caller/README.md

 main();
 ```

-## Workarounds
+## Caveats

-These JS engines require workarounds to get the stack trace or to parse it correctly.

-### Internet Explorer
+### Global Scope, Eval and REPL

+Each JS environment has a different way of handling the global scope, eval and REPL.
+That means that the call site details may vary in each of them.

+For instance, in Node.js the global scope is reported as `Object.<anonymous>`, an eval file is reported as `eval at X, Y` and a REPL file is reported as `REPL0`.

+### IE 10 and IE 11

 The stack info is not available in IE until you throw the error.
-If you really need IE 11 support, you can use this workaround that throws an error to get the stack trace.
+If you really need IE support, you can use the workaround below that throws an error to get the stack trace.

-However, this is not recommended as it can lead to performance issues.
+However, while this approach does work in all browsers, it is not recommended as it can lead to performance issues.

 ```ts
 import { parseCallSite } from 'cross-caller';